ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

     else free t
 ```

-or if the uses both accept `aliased` arguments:
+or if the uses both accept `aliased` arguments (eg. by calling a function that
+only stores its argument somewhere):

 ```ocaml
 val store : t @ aliased -> unit